Dark Energy Survey Year 3 results: Cosmological constraints from galaxy clustering and galaxy-galaxy lensing using the MagLim lens sample: Simulations

 The DES Y3 footprint mask is used to apply a realistic survey geometry to each simulation \citep{y3-gold}, resulting in a footprint with an area of 4143.17 $\sqdeg$, and photometric errors are applied to each galaxy's photometry using a relation derived from \textsc{Balrog} \citep{y3-balrog}.
 Weak lensing source galaxies are selected using the PSF-convolved sizes and $i$-band signal--to--noise ratios, matching the non-tomographic source number density in the \metacal source catalog derived from the DES Y3 data.
 The \textsc{SOMPZ} framework is used to bin source galaxies into tomographic bins, each having a number density of $n_{\rm eff}=1.48$ gal/arcmin$^{2}$, and to obtain estimates of the redshift distribution of source galaxies \citep{y3-simvalidation,y3-sompz}.
 The shape noise of the simulations is then matched to that measured in the \metacal catalog per bin.

 In order to reproduce the \maglim sample itself in the simulation, the $\dnf$ code has been run on a subset of one Buzzard realization\footnote{Since running the $\dnf$ code on such a large N-body catalog is computationally expensive, we use only one Buzzard realization to reduce the total running time. }, conservatively cut at \emph{i-band} magnitude $i < 23$ to reduce the running time.
 Due to the small differences in magnitude/color space between the Buzzard simulation and the DES data, the fiducial \maglim selection applied in Buzzard leads to different number densities and color distributions.
+When applying the fiducial \maglim selection to Buzzard we find the following number densities $n_{\mathrm{gal}}=[0.106, 0.108, 0.030, 0.072, 0.137, 0.068]$, which should be compared with the values from the data in Table~\ref{tab:samples}.
+Besides the second bin, which has $n_{\mathrm{gal}}$ very similar to the data, the number densities in Buzzard are about $30\%$ larger in the fifth redshift bin, and between $\sim30\%$ and $70\%$ smaller in the remaining bins.
 We therefore re-define an adequate \maglim selection for Buzzard, by identifying the parameters of the linear relation that in each bin minimizes the difference in number density with respect to data, simultaneously requiring the edge values of adjacent bins to correspond, to avoid discontinuity between bins.
+The resulting linear relation in each bin is quite similar to the data, the larger changes being an increase of around $5\%$ on the $i$-band magnitude cut at $z=0.2$ and $z=0.95$, with smaller differences in the remaining redshift bin edges.
 We then estimate the redshift distributions stacking the $\dnf$ nearest-neighbor redshifts (see \ref{sec: dnf}), which is consistent with the fiducial method used for the data.
 In Fig.~\ref{fig: buzzard nz comp} we compare these with the true redshift distributions, finding good agreement.

 The $2\times2$pt data vector is measured without shape noise using the same pipeline as used for the data, with \metacal responses and inverse variance weights set to 1 for all galaxies.
 In Sec.~\ref{sec:scale_cuts} we validate the scale cuts by analyzing these 2$\times$2pt data vectors using the same Buzzard realization for both \maglim and \redmagic.